The shops dealing with the long shadow of Covid

 "We had some help from tradespeople and goodwill from locals but we did a lot ourselves," he recalls.

 "Fitting it out was challenging.
 I basically learned how to be a carpenter.
-I built the bars, rebuilt the walls a little bit - as much DIY as I could possibly do."
+I built the bar, rebuilt the walls a little bit - as much DIY as I could possibly do."

 By the summer they were ready to open.
-And as lockdown measures lifted, they found a ready market for their wine and food: people who'd been bored and frustrated during the lockdown, and who wanted to live their lives again.
+As lockdown measures lifted, they found a ready market for their wine and food: people who had been bored and frustrated during the lockdown, and who wanted to live their lives again.

 "I think for us, it was a perfect time to open.
-People were ready to engage again.
-Ready to experience.
+People were ready to engage again, ready to experience.

 "People wanted the tactile nature of taking the bottle off the rack, reading about it, talking to someone who knew about it.
 Sometimes people would just come in to have a chat."